Tom-PIT/Connected.Docs/en/Production/Documents/ProductionOrders.md

 A production order can be deleted only when in **Draft or Pending states** and if it is **not referenced by other documents**.

 Use the **Delete** option in the header.

+> [!NOTE]
+>
+> Closed orders cannot be deleted, but they can be reverted to Active for modifications if necessary.

 ---